sophxe/roll_initiative/README.md

 git clone https://github.com/sophxe/roll_initiative

+It can also simply be downloaded as a .zip file from the top-right.

+**Installation**

-On Linux/Unix systems,to make the script executable if it's not already, run:
+On Linux/Unix systems, to make the script executable if it's not already, run:

 chmod +x roll_initiative.py